 You can also follow the 30 / 200 / 30 / 100 rule that I employed when I wrote my query letter (and successfully secured multiple offers):

-- No more than 30 words saying why you’re querying the agent, for example: “I’m querying you because you said on your manuscript wish list you’re looking for a middle grade book about tap-dancing ghosts.
+- No more than 30 words with an optional personalization, or saying why you’re querying the agent, for example: “I’m querying you because you said on your blog you’re looking for a middle grade book about tap-dancing ghosts.
 Here’s a middle grade book about tap-dancing ghosts.”

 - No more than 200 words on your main pitch/hook